prajwalzingare/UserList-fulllstack-app/README.md

 5. how ```module.exports``` and ```require()``` works for exporting and importing the files through out the project.
 6. How to organise file according there task for better understanding.
 7. how to use dotenv for hidding our important secrets.
+8. mongoose connect is use only for connection it is dont have to do anything about usemodel or user schema.